 How to cut lead flashing

-However, if you do need to cut your lead flashing, it is important to cut the lead flashing correctly to ensure it sits tightly on the roof and works effectively.
+However, if you need to cut the lead flashing yourself, it is important to cut it correctly to ensure it sits tightly on the roof and works effectively.

-The most effective way of cutting lead flashing is to use a sheet lead knife – the sheet lead knife is sharp and durable and does not become blunt very quickly.
-The sheet lead knife also features a hook at the end of the blind to help score metal sheets.
+The most effective way of cutting lead flashing is to use a sheet lead knife.
+This is a sharp and durable tool which does not become blunt very quickly.
+It also features a hook at the end of the blind to help score metal sheets.

 If you don’t have a lead sheet knife, a normal utility knife can be used, but the blade will become blunt quite quickly.
 Using the knife, you can either score an accurate and straight line across the surface of the lead flashing with a guide, before bending it to break it or cut through the flashing.